View the recent COVID-19 information for licensees

 Activities that do not fall under the definition of gambling include:

-Some activities that fall within the new definition of 'gambling' are defined as being 'authorised' for the purposes of the Act.
+Some activities that fall within the definition of 'gambling' are considered as being 'authorised' for the purposes of the Act.
 These include:

-Conduct of these activities (in accordance with the legislative provisions applying to them) will not constitute an 'unauthorised gambling' offence.
+Conduct of these activities (in accordance with the law) are not considered 'unauthorised gambling'.

 Offences specified under the Act are: